gwalkey/Extended-Event-Session-File-Loader/README.md

 * Microsoft.SqlServer.XEvent.Linq.dll

 There are two versions of this project:
-1) A File Reader
+1) A File Reader - this repo
-2) A Stream Reader
+2) A Stream Reader - found here

+I Typically run the XEL File Reader to load Successful or Failed Logins into a SQL Table Fronted by a Power BI Dashboard to see where my Bad logins are coming from

 I Typically run the Stream reader with an XE session that watches for Deadlocks, but you can watch any XE Session Feel free to extend and embrace the code to trigger alerts, send email